p2pu/how-to-talk-about-race/modules/managing-discussions/_posts/2000-01-02-read&watch.md

 >“Thank you for your insights and sharing.
 Would anyone else like to share or have a comment?”

-**To clarify a point someone has made:** Paraphrase what a person has said to clarify the point and move the conversation to a deeper place.
-When you paraphrase try to do it in a way that makes it easy for the speaker to correct you.
+**To clarify a point someone has made:** Paraphrase what a person has said to clarify the point and move the conversation to a deeper place; you can do this in a way that makes it easy for the speaker to correct you.

 >“What I’m hearing is ____________.
 Is that correct?”